loelschlaeger/optimizeR/README.md

 #>   .. ..$ restarts: num 0
 ```

-Are you surprised that the `optim()` result is different from the
+P.S.
+Surprised that the `optim()` result is different from the others?
-others?
-The optimizer got stuck in a local minimum.
+It seems that this optimizer got stuck in a local minimum.

 ## Installation